-Range extenders provide a way of having wireless networking in the dead spots in the outer corners of your home.
-They are known for being hard to set up.
-However, the setup is as easy as can be when the Nighthawk AC1900 Wi-Fi Range Extender EX7000 is used, but even more important than that, the dual-band extender provides excellent throughput on both of its bands.
+Just because you have wireless networking doesn’t not mean you need to deal with dead spots in the outer corners of your home.
+Many of these wireless devices have a reputation for being difficult to set up, but the setup is as easy as can be when the Nighthawk AC1900 EX7000 is used, but even more important than that, the dual-band extender provides excellent throughput on both of its bands.

 The EX7000, unlike most extenders, is expensive and large, but it offers access control and Media Server features along with multiple connectivity ports.
 Its robust features and first-rate performance make it a top pick for wireless range extenders.